15-days of wilderness photography - 3 spaces available!

 Do I need to pay Canadian sales tax?

 Yes.
 However, the Canadian sales tax is already build into the price of the safari, so the price you see is the total amount of what you need to pay.

 If comparing safari prices with other tour operators, please bear in mind that there are no other extra charges once you reach Whitehorse, either for sales tax, or for food, accommodations, or the Dawson City flight.

 You can transfer your payments directly to my bank account.

 You can pay by credit card if you wish, but there would be a 9.5% surcharge on the safari price to cover online credit card booking fees.

 Does the trip need a minimum number of people to guarantee it runs?

 Yes, I need 3 photographers to run this trip.
 If we are short and you have paid a 50% deposit, you will be offered the opportunity to cover the cost of a vacant space(s) or will receive a full refund of all monies you have paid.

 What happens if Tendrel Images cancels the trip?

-I am also offering grizzly bear photo safaris in early-August in the Taku Wilderness of northern British Columbia; on those 6-day tours, I can take a slightly larger group.
-This tour is a relatively more economical way to have a very personal experience with grizzly bears.
+I am also offering grizzly bear photos in early-August in the Taku Wilderness in northern British Columbia; those 6-day tours can handle a slightly larger group and are a relatively more economical way to have a very personal experience with grizzly bears.